The 1981 Ohio Hospital Association (OHA) annual convention provided the impetus for the beginning of the Healthcare Internal Audit Group (HIAG).

 - AHIA rolls out a new logo and website.

-- AHIA celebrates its thirtieth anniversary at the annual conference in San Diego, CA.
+- AHIA celebrates its 30th anniversary at the annual conference in San Diego.

 - New Perspectives journal receives the following awards: